-These are the Python modules we use that are not self-written, nor part of a vanilla Python 2.x SDK:
+These are the Python modules we use that are not self-written nor part of a vanilla Python 2.6 SDK.
+While they are shipped with our SDK they are only used while the tool chain runs, and never become part of the resulting custom application.

 Module License

-cssmin BSD-compat
+argparse Python License 2

+demjson LGPL 3

 elementtree old-style Python (HPND)

 graph MIT

+jsonschema MIT

 polib MIT

 pyparsing MIT

 simplejson MIT

+six MIT

-textile new BSD
+textile BSD